Making your perfect coffee

 3. Leave your espresso machine’s pressure settings alone!

-We will suggest sticking to default settings and working on calibrating the grinder to get the optimal result.
+We will suggest sticking to the default settings and working on calibrating the grinder to get the optimal result.

 1. Grind setting